Jocelyn Bell Burnell: Early life and education

 Bell Burnell was born in Lurgan, County Armagh, Northern Ireland, to M. Allison and G. Philip Bell.
 Their country home was called "Solitude" and she grew up there with her younger brother and two younger sisters.
-Her father was an architect who helped design the Armagh Planetarium, and during her visits there, the staff encouraged her to pursue a career in astronomy.
-She also enjoyed her father's books on astronomy.
+She enjoyed her father's books on astronomy, and visited the nearby Armagh Observatory, where the staff encouraged her to pursue a career in astronomy.
+Her father, an architect, later helped design the Armagh Planetarium.

 She grew up in Lurgan and attended the Preparatory Department (Note: The Preparatory Department of Lurgan College closed in 2004, the college becoming a selective grammar school for ages 14–19.) of Lurgan College from 1948 to 1956.
-At the time, boys could study technical subjects, but girls were expected to study subjects such as cooking and cross-stitching.
+At the time, boys could study technical subjects, but girls were expected to study domestic subjects such as cooking and cross-stitching.
 Bell Burnell was able to study science only after her parents and others challenged the school's policies.

 She failed the eleven-plus exam and her parents sent her to The Mount School, a Quaker girls' boarding school in York, England, where she completed her secondary education in 1961.
 There she was favourably impressed by her physics teacher, Mr. Tillott, and stated:

 You do not have to learn lots and lots ... of facts; you just learn a few key things, and ... then you can apply and build and develop from those ...
 He was a really good teacher and showed me, actually, how easy physics was.

 She next joined the University of Glasgow, where in 1965 she graduated with a Bachelor of Science degree in Natural Philosophy (physics), with honours, and then New Hall, Cambridge, where she gained a PhD in 1969.

 At Cambridge, she worked with Antony Hewish and others to construct (Note: "... upon entering the faculty, each student was issued a set of tools: a pair of pliers, a pair of long-nose pliers, a wire cutter, and a screwdriver...", said during a public lecture in Montreal during the 40 Years of Pulsars conference, 14 August 2007) the Interplanetary Scintillation Array just outside Cambridge to study quasars, which had recently been discovered.
 (Note: Interplanetary scintillation allows compact sources to be distinguished from extended ones.)